voldikss/vim-floaterm/README.md

 floaterm window.

-Default: `'floaterm: $1/$2'`(`$1` and `$2` will be substituted by 'the index of the current floaterm' and 'the count of all floaterms' respectively)
+Default: `'floaterm: $1/$2'`(`$1` and `$2` will be substituted by 'the index of the current floaterm' and 'the count of all floaterms' respectively, and `$3` by the floaterm name given via `--name`, empty when no name was set).

+When `--title` is not passed to `:FloatermNew`, `g:floaterm_title` is left at its default, and `--name` is provided, the name is used as the title directly.

 Example: `'floaterm($1|$2)'`